Perusahaan Listrik Negara: Hydro power

-There is considerable hydro power potential in Indonesia.
-However, most potential capacity is at sites which are hard to access and quite distant from any sizeable markets.
+There is considerable hydropower potential in Indonesia.
+However, most potential capacity is at sites which are hard to access and distant from any sizeable markets.
 There is believed to be hydro power potential of over 22,000 MW in Papua and perhaps another 16,000 MW in South Kalimantan and Central Kalimantan.
 Total Indonesian hydro power potential has been put at over 75,000 MW, with only 5,705 MW being utilised.
 96 locations across the country with a total capacity of 12,800 MW would be developed 60 percent by PLN, while the rest would be offered to independent power producers.

 One problem, especially in the Outer Islands off Java, is that relatively small hydro plants often experience operational problems such as shortages of water flow.
 In Lampung in September 2012 for example, towards the end of the dry season, two small hydropower stations operated by PLN (total capacity around 120 MW) ceased operation, causing blackouts in the region.
 Localised problems of this sort are common across much of the Outer Islands.